 Between web apps and Android apps in Chrome OS, there’s a lot you can get done on Chromebooks.
 However, for those who have always used Windows-based products, it may not be a smooth transition.
 You may miss some of the Windows features.
 Or, maybe you’re just missing the familiarity of Windows.

 You might not have thought it was possible, but you have a few different options for bringing some of that Windows goodness to your Chrome OS machine.
-There are a multitude of ways to make this work — and we can show you where to go.
-Here’s how to use Windows on a Chromebook.
+There is a multitude of ways to make this work — and we can show you where to go.
+Here’s how to install Windows on a Chromebook.